SAP-samples/teched2025-AD167/SBPA and S:4 HANA exercises/ex3/README.md

 ## Exercise 3.3 Approves Sales Order Update from Inbox

 1. In My Inbox, the approval form shows the details for the Sales Order.
 Review , add comments, select the approve checkbox and click on **Approve Billing Block Removal** button.
+Make sure that the from shows the Sales Order that you have created and edited..
 <br>![](./images/007mp.png)

 2. The process is completed successfully.